dtarb/TauDEM/README.md

 ### Debugging Setup

 #### Configure Launch Configuration (for debugging TauDEM tools - TODO: Need to test this configuration)

+**NOTE**: Here is an example of a `launch.json` configuration for debugging given to explain the configuration.
+You do not need to create this file.
+The `launch-*.json.template` files are already configured for each platform.

 Create `.vscode/launch.json`: